Scan for Domain Siblings

 Prev Next

-Domain siblings are domain names that share the same second-level domain name with a target domain, but have a different top-level domain (TLD).
+Domain Siblings are domain names that share the same second-level domain as a target domain but have different top-level domains (TLDs).
 For example, if the target domain is example.com, its domain siblings might include example.net, example.org, and so on.

 Domain siblings can be used in various ways, both legitimate and malicious.
-An organization may register multiple domain names that share the same second-level domain name to redirect traffic or protect its brand; however, threat actors may use domain siblings to impersonate a legitimate domain or website to deceive users and steal sensitive information.
+An organization may register multiple domain names that share the same second-level domain name to redirect traffic or protect its brand; however, threat actors may use domain siblings to impersonate a legitimate domain or website, deceiving users and stealing sensitive information.

 Scan for siblings

-1. Navigate to Advanced Query Builder > Domain Queries > Siblings.
+1. From the left navigation menu, select Advanced Query Builder > Domain Queries > Siblings.

 2. Specify a domain.